bloominstituteoftechnology/bloomquiz_solution/README.md

 ## Set Up

-1. Clone repo and execute `npm run prep` to install deps and set up your dev database.
+1. Clone repo without forking and execute `npm run prep` to install deps and set up the database.
 2. Launch the project in a dev server executing `npm run dev`.
 3. Visit your app by navigating Chrome to `http://localhost:3000`.